 Parish Refurbishment, renovation & restoration programme of Works - June 2018:

+Overview and introducing the Project Team.
 Here at St. Simon and St. Jude R.C. the parish is proud of its history and our priests, both past and present.
 All parish priests, during their tenure at St. Simon and St. Jude R.C. have, with the help, support and assistance of the parishioners, contributed to the maintenance, upkeep and refurbishment of the church buildings and its infrastructure.
 Currently the parish has agreed and is embarking on a refurbishment, renovation and restoration programme and works, focussing on undertaking a deep cleaning of all the interior aspects and fabric of the church and additionally renovation and redecorating the church's interior space.

 refurbishment, renovation and restoration team.
 This team is comprised of a number of dedicated parishioners who have a good range of skills and

 Skillset / Role

-Sponsor / Project Manager
+Sponsor / Project Manager -